-The Foundation, Year 1 and Year 2 classes are situated in the William Hunt building, which they have been since the beginning of 2011.
-The building is a well resourced open plan space which involves students in a communal learning environment, where they are encouraged to work and play together.
+The Foundation students are situated in the Williams Hunt building.
+The building is a well-resourced, open plan space which involves students working in classrooms and a communal learning environment, where they are encouraged to work and play together.

 The children are encouraged to access educational websites both at school and at home.
-These include: Mathletics, Spellodrome, Study Ladder, Skoolboo, Reading Eggs and Sunshine Online.
+These include: Mathletics, Essential Assessment, Study Ladder, Reading Eggs and Sunshine Online.
 These websites are part of our whole school program.

 Once a week we do a Perceptual Motor Program (PMP).
 Children complete jumping, rolling, catching and balancing activities that help to improve hand-eye coordination, balance, fine motor and gross motor skills.
 Research shows that this helps to improve learning in the classroom.

 Children with special needs and those with English as an additional language (EAL) are catered for by a range of professionals.
 Cultural backgrounds are acknowledged and celebrated.
-We currently have an Outpost where EAL students who qualify can access a program which is designed for their English Learning needs at the beginning of their schooling.
+We currently have the availability of an Outpost where EAL students who qualify can access a program which is designed for their English Learning needs at the beginning of their schooling.
 The running of the Outpost is based on EAL (who qualify) student numbers.

 We welcome and encourage parental and community support with hearing children read, changing reading books, special events, helping with PMP and excursions.
-These adults require a volunteers ‘Working With Children Card’ (this is free to apply for) and are fully vaccinated against Covid-19.
+These adults require a volunteer’s ‘Working With Children Check Card’ (this is free to apply for) and are fully vaccinated against Covid-19.

 Throughout the school year we share our experiences and skills learnt whilst at school.
 Children have an opportunity to share their learning with their parents and families and demonstrate their new skills.
 We foster a love of learning by encouraging parents and special adults to attend our highly successful and enjoyable Family Fun Nights, Important Women’s/Men’s nights and Grandparent’s Day.